SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/02-React-Installation.md

 # Create React App

-Developed by Facebook, Create-React-App is a terminal tool, that enables bootstrapping a React project in seconds.
+Developed by Facebook, `Create-React-App` is a command line tool, that enables bootstrapping a **React** project in seconds.

 Using `create-react-app` enables a number of benefits: